 During my undergraduate studies, I specialized in molecular-dynamics simulations and worked on neural interfaces with Tsuyoshi Sekitani in Osaka, Japan.
 I also completed a second Master’s degree in Economics during the early years of my PhD, which was a goal I had long set for myself.
 I see economics as the most powerful framework for understanding human behavior, and it is no coincidence that physics is reflected throughout.
 Nature is self-similar across scales.

-Some projects I worked on recently (more here)
+Some writeups of projects I worked on (more here)

 - Semantic Phonons: Lattice Vibrations in AI Internals